By Dr. Shruti Bhat

 i.
 Swelling and expanding systems: one way to retain a dosage form in the stomach is by increasing its size.
 The stomach discharges its size.
 The stomach dischares its content through the pulorus into intestine.
 If the dosage form attains a sizelarger than that of the pylorus.
 Ofcourse only when it has reached the stomach, it can be retained for a long time.
 Drug dispersed into such swelling polymer matrices now acts as a miniature constant drug flow pump.

 ii.
 Floating systems: A floating dosage unit is useful for drugs acting locally in the proximal gastrointestinal (GIT) or for those which are either poorly soluble or unstable in intestinal fluids.
 The floating properties of these systems help in protracted gastric retention.
 Floating systems exhibit controlled release as well as much lower peak gastric juice drug levels than conventional systems.
 The low dosages over a prolonged period of time help in reducing GIT irritation.

 iii.
 Bio/Muco-adhesive systems: Mucosal DDS provide intimate contact between a dosage form and the absorbing tissue which results in high flux through the absorbing tissues as well as increase in the total permeability of high molecular weight, moieties such as peptides and proteins.
 These systems provide both CR and tissue targeting of drugs.

-We shall discuss controlled and mucosal delivery systems in great depth as separate chapters in series.
-Hence, we park these topic here and move on with discussion on other delivery forms in the coming days.
+We shall discuss controlled and mucosal delivery systems in great depth as separate post as a series.
+Hence, we park these topic here and move on with discussion on other delivery forms in the coming days ...

 By Dr. Shruti Bhat